parismollo/BAT/README.md

 ### todo
 - [ ] Add info about what I learned
 - [ ] add a use case for the model

 ## Resources that I used to learn about this fun topic:
-Book: Data Science from Scratch, Joel Grus
+* Book: Data Science from Scratch, Joel Grus
+* Video: Bayes theorem, Khan Academy